FREQUENTLY ASKED QUESTIONS

 Where can the yearly schedule/calendar be found?

-Yearly class offerings are posted on our Education page.
-TTBS follows the Leon County Schools schedule for holidays.
-A detailed calendar is provided in the Student Handbook following registration.
+Yearly class offerings are posted on our Classes page HERE.
+TTBS follows the general Leon County School schedule for national holidays, breaks, and any emergency closures.
+A detailed calendar is provided in the Student Handbook following enrollment.

 If I have further questions regarding placement, schedules, etc., can I ask my child’s instructor?